smyrna dental care

 Can I put an aspirin right on the tooth?

-No. This is a dangerous "old wives' tale."
-Aspirin is an acid (acetylsalicylic acid).
-If you let it sit on your gums or cheek, it will cause a painful chemical burn (ulcer) that can hurt worse than a toothache.
-Always swallow the pill.
+No. Aspirin is an acid, and letting it sit on your gum or cheek can cause a painful chemical burn that hurts worse than the toothache.
+Always swallow the pill with water instead.

 Will antibiotics stop the pain?